 Listed among the many enslaved individuals at Mount Vernon in 1799 was an old shoemaker who had become “lame.”
 He was none other than William Lee, who had famously served as Washington’s valet during the Revolutionary War.
 Washington’s will, written in July 1799, shortly following the June census, provided for Lee’s immediate freedom upon Washington’s death as well as an annual lifetime pension of $30.7

-According to the terms of Washington’s will, the remainder the 123 enslaved people listed in the 1799 census would not gain their freedom until Martha Washington’s death.
-She freed her husband’s enslaved people in 1801, possibly out of fear for her safety.
+Despite enslaving many individuals across various properties, Washington wrote to Robert Morris that "there is not a man living who wishes more sincerely than I do, to see a plan adopted for the abolition of [slavery].8 However, he still believed there were “slaves who are happy & content to remain with their present masters.”9 According to the terms of Washington’s will, the remaining the 123 enslaved people listed in the 1799 census would not gain their freedom until Martha Washington’s death.
+She manumitted people enslaved by her husband in 1801, possibly out of fear for her safety.
 When emancipated, those too young, old, or infirm to support themselves were to be given support, in accordance with the 1782 Virginia manumission law.
-As the law also required, children whose parents could not provide for them were to be bound out to yet another master to learn a trade and taught to read and write.
+As the law also required, children whose parents could not provide for them were to be bound out to yet another enslaver to learn a trade and taught to read and write.
 It is unclear if these terms were carried out.
-All the enslaved individuals who belonged to the Custis family remained so, as they were not George Washington’s property.
-Ona Judge was still a fugitive.
+All the enslaved individuals who belonged to the Custis family remained so, as they were not considered George Washington’s property.
 Davy, Molly, Will, Kate, and other dower slaves listed in the 1799 census all remained in bondage.
 Many had deep family and community ties to those now freed.

 Notes: